Truth: Most bloggers will never make money from their blogs.

 These are all things that you need to think when preparing and writing your blog articles.

-Don’t forget that this is also extremely important when it comes to monetizing your blog and selling products!
+Don’t forget that this is also extremely important when it comes to making money with a blog and selling products!

 Length doesn’t always imply strength when it comes to writing blog posts.